warewulf/warewulf3/docs/contributing.md

 # Contributing

 Interested in helping out on the Warewulf project?
-Join us on [Slack](warewulf.slack.com) and let us know how your interested in helping!
+Join us on our [mailing list](https://groups.google.com/a/lbl.gov/forum/#!forum/warewulf) or [Slack](warewulf.slack.com) and let us know how your interested in helping!
+(Ask for access to Slack via our mailing list!)

 ## Source Code